hamidnazari/UEFI-Tuts/README.md

 **UEFI 2.9 Specs PDF** : https://uefi.org/specifications

-**NOTE** : The create image is there for your convenience.
+**The create image is there for your convenience.
 I include the EXE and source code to create your own drive.hdd file from scratch.
 It even has the code setup with a 40 Meg GPT/EFI partition.
 This way you can see how it works.

 # BUILD INSTRCUTIONS
 [https://github.com/ThatOSDev/UEFI-Tuts/tree/master/BUILD.md](https://github.com/ThatOSDev/UEFI-Tuts/tree/master/BUILD.md)